-A fire is reported by triggering the nearest fire alarm, as indicated on the traffic map, or by contacting the airport guard/control center/APOC.
-If unable to reach the airport guard/control center/APOC, emergency services (110) should be notified.
+A fire is reported by triggering the nearest fire alarm, as indicated on the traffic map, or by contacting APOC.
+If unable to reach APOC, emergency services (110) should be notified.

 All work that has an impact on fire safety, such as hot work and disconnections on the fire alarm system, must be carried out in a safe manner and in accordance with applicable laws and regulations.
 This includes hot work on OSL's buildings and disconnections on the fire alarm system.
 It also includes outdoor hot work within the aircraft movement area and 50 meters outside the movement area and applies to anyone performing hot work or work that has an impact on fire safety at Oslo Airport.
 It is mandatory to report to APOC Fire and Emergency Preparedness before starting the work.